 Members are requested to submit their PAN, KYC and nomination details to the Company's RTA viz, XL Softech Systems Limited.
 The format of Mandatory KYC documents is available on the Company's website www.pitti.in under Investor Desk.
 Members holding shares in electronic form are requested to submit their KYC to their depository participant(s).

-Outstanding GDRs / ADRs / Warrants / Convertible Instruments and their impact on equity
+Outstanding GDRs / ADRs / Warrants / Convertible Instruments and their impact on equity or shares held in demat form

 The Company does not have any outstanding GDRs/ADRs / Convertible Instruments as on 31st March 2023.